OaCantona/r4ds_solutions/wrangle.md

 ```

 You have to decide, if you choose the left or right character from the middle.
+You could do this by including an additional parameter in the above function.

 ## What does `str_wrap()` do?
 When might you want to use it?